 I made a spicy tuna pasta from scratch in less than fifteen minutes.
 Given the ingredients, quite probably the healthiest quick lunch going.

-Basically, chuck everything (minus the tuna) from the photo below into a container for a hand mixer.
+Basically, chuck everything (minus the tuna) from the photo above into a container for a hand mixer.
 Blitz.
 Then gently warm through on the hob (stove) till the pasta is done.
 Add the tuna to the pasta and sauce.
 Let sit for a minute or two to heat through and there you go.

 With this, once you've emptied the tinned tomatoes to the mixing container, add just under an inch of boiling water to the tin and swash it around to collect the remaining tomatoes from inside the tin as well as breaking down the stock.
 I would personally prefer to use a stock pot as it's easier to break down, but the cubes seem to work just as well even if they haven't completely dissolved.